Two decades of wooden flooring trends and changes

 In the case of pale hardwood, maple was gradually discontinued due to its poor resistance to under-floor heating, a priority for wooden flooring especially in Finnish and Scandinavian conditions.
 The remaining types – larch and pine in the case of coniferous wood and oak and ash in the case of hardwood – had become established in the Timberwise product range.
 Timberwise continued to specialize in colour treatments, with oak taking the lead.
 By now, also distinctions between different countries had disappeared.
 Oak was sold all over the world and became the main product in every market area.

-The reign of oak was partly influenced by a strong influx of Chinese oak parquet onto the market.
-This coincided with dark flooring beginning to disappear along with an increased demand for pale and white products.
+The reign of oak was partly influenced by a strong influx of Chinese low priced oak parquet onto the market.
+At the same time the dark flooring begun to disappear along with an increased demand for pale and white products.
 It was the beginning of a period of “white floors”, which was evident in both wooden flooring and interiors on the whole.
 In addition to Arctic, also Snow White, Antarctis and lastly opaque Polar were added to the Timberwise product range.
-The dominion of white and pale flooring lasted for several years, from 2008 to 2012, until customers became interested in more natural, greyish tones.
+The dominion of white and pale flooring lasted for several years, from 2008 to 2012, until customers became interested in more natural, but greyish tones.
 A grey wash became a contender to white tones.

 Pictured Oak in shade Pink (included in product range)